parizob/Pearadox-2.0-ETL/README.md

-# ArXiv AI Papers ETL Pipeline
+# ArXiv AI Papers ETL Pipeline with AI Summarization

-A comprehensive ETL (Extract, Transform, Load) pipeline that extracts AI science papers from the arXiv API and loads them into a Supabase database.
+A comprehensive ETL (Extract, Transform, Load) pipeline that extracts AI science papers from arXiv API, loads them into a Supabase database, and generates AI-powered summaries using Google's Gemini API.
 This pipeline is designed to run daily and capture **ONLY** the latest AI research papers from **YESTERDAY** (arXiv's publication pattern).

 ## Features